Posts

 Image

-Detail on Pictish stone from Aberlemno in eastern Scotland Tonight, I am providing information and images relating to the extensive legacy of elaborately carved stones left by the Picts, a people indigenous to Scotland and who dominated the country before arrival of the Scots from Ireland around the 5th century AD and who were finally subsumed by the Gaelic speaking Scots by around the ninth century AD.
-Other than the carvings and place names dating from the Pictish era, we have little knowledge of these people with whom the Romans came in contact in the 3rd century AD and named them Pictii or painted men (from which we get the modern word ‘picture’).
-Place names today beginning Pet or Pit usually signifies an early Pictish settlement, e.g. Pittenweem, Pitlochry, Pitcairn, Pitmedden and Pitnacree.
-If the Picts had a written language then, sadly, they left no record of it.
-The educated elite of the Pictish era may well have understood and used Latin (a lingu
+Introduction This afternoon, I am providing information and images relating to the extensive legacy of elaborately carved stones left by the Picts.
+Pictish Stone from National Museum of Scotland, Edinburgh Information on the Picts The Picts,were a people indigenous to Scotland and who dominated the country before arrival of the Scots from Ireland around the 5th century AD.
+They were finally subsumed by the Gaelic speaking Scots by around the ninth century AD.
+Detail on Pictish stone from Aberlemno in eastern Scotland Other than the carvings and place names dating from the Pictish era, we have little knowledge of these people.
+The Romans came in contact with the Picts in the 3rd century AD and named them Pictii or painted men (from which we get the modern word ‘picture’).
+Place names today beginning Pet or Pit usually signifies an early Pictish settlement, e.g. Pittenweem , Pitlochry , Pitcairn, Pitmedden and Pitnacree....

 Cliffs of Moher, a stunning cliff top site in the West of Ireland